huggingface/trl/benchmark/README.md

 # TRL Benchmark

-Benchmark axis:
+This is a benchmark for TRL.
+Here we show the command to run it in a slurm cluster, but it can be easily adapted to run locally.

+There are several benchmark axes we want to explore:

 - w/ different models (gpt2, gpt2-xl, falcon, llama2)
     - key research engineering questions
         - how do different model sizes scale?
         - **given that the preference labels come from a source model `M_s` (e.g., gpt2), how does that affect the performance of a target model `M_t` (e.g., falcon, gptj, llama2)?**
             - This is actually an important assumption we have been operating.
-- w/ and w/o gradient accumulation
+- w/ and w/o gradient accumulation / multi-GPU
     - key research engineering question: do we need to whiten advantage across the entire batch?
 - w/ and w/o peft
     - key research engineering question: how well does PEFT work with RL
+- w/ and w/o quantization or 4 bits
+    - key research engineering question: how well does quantization work with RL training
-- w/ and w/o FSDP
+- w/ and w/o deepspeed
     - sanity check to make sure it works.
 - w/ different datasets
     - TRL’s typical imdb sentiment